 Built in 1071, Dudley Castle is believed to be the most haunted castle in England, with its most famous ghost being the Grey Lady.
 The spook is said to be the spirit of Dorothy Beaumont, who lived at the castle during the English Civil War.
 After her infant daughter died, she was struck with grief and later died herself.
 Her final wishes were to be buried next to her daughter.
 The Grey Lady is now said to aimlessly wander the halls of the castle grounds.
 A Birmingham couple even claimed in 2017 to have caught an image of the Grey Lady on camera.

 11. The Three Tuns pub

-The Three Tuns in Sutton Coldfield is said to be the home of a spirit of a drummer boy from the Civil War.
+Three Tuns in Sutton Coldfield is said to be the home of the spirit of a drummer boy from the Civil War.
 Between 1955 and 1978 the ghost had been seen 19 times.
 That’s quite a few times!
 The Royalist drummer boy was supposedly captured and beaten by Parliamentarian troops who then left his body in the Three Tuns cellar.
 He has been described as a teenage boy with long black hair, wearing a blue velvet suit and black patent shoes with buckles.
 So if you do make a visit to this pub and feel an unusual presence, we can’t be held accountable for you running and leaving your pint or downing it super fast.
 This is your warning.
 Visit at your own risk.